Lipscomb

 swipe to see more

 Education Professor Dr. George B. Lipscomb has been teaching at Furman since 2002.
-A former middle and high school social studies teacher, he currently instructs elementary and secondary social studies methods, curriculum and technology, and geography among other courses.
-He is active in social studies education at the local, state, and national levels and has published in a variety of journals in the field.
-He is currently serving as a Pathways advisor for 1st and 2nd year students and is the department's representative for 3rd and 4th year Purposeful Pathways experiences.
-Dr. Lipscomb has done work in New Zealand schools and has taken students to the country five times for May Experience programs.
+A former middle and high school social studies teacher, he currently instructs History of Education in America and Geography, among other courses.
+He is active in social studies education at the state, and national levels and has published in a variety of journals in the field.
+Dr. Lipscomb has done work in New Zealand schools and has taken students to the country multiple times for May Experience programs.

 Education